NEUERO Industrietechnik für Förderanlagen GmbH

-You have the right to ask for confirmation as to whether such data is being processed and for information about this data, as well as for further information and copy of the data in accordance with legal requirements.
+You have the right to request confirmation as to whether the data in question is being processed and for information about this data as well as for further information and copy of the data in accordance with the legal requirements.

-You have accordingly. the legal requirements to request the completion of the data concerning you or the correction of the incorrect data concerning you.
+They have accordingly. the right to request the completion of the data concerning you or the correction of the inaccurate data concerning you.

-In accordance with the legal requirements, they have the right to demand that the relevant data be deleted immediately, or alternatively to demand a restriction of the processing of the data in accordance with the statutory provisions.
+In accordance with the statutory requirements, you have the right to demand that the data in question be deleted immediately or, alternatively, to demand a restriction on the processing of the data in accordance with the statutory requirements.

-You have the right to request that the data relating to you provided to us be obtained in accordance with the statutory requirements and to request their transmission to other persons responsible.
+You have the right to request that the data concerning you, which you have provided to us, be received in accordance with the statutory requirements and request their transmission to other controllers.

-You have the right to revoke consents with effect for the future.
+You have the right to revoke consents given with effect for the future.

-You may object to the future processing of the data concerning you at any time in accordance with the legal requirements.
-The opposition may in particular be against processing for direct marketing purposes.
+You can object at any time to the future processing of the data concerning you in accordance with the statutory requirements.
+The opposition may be made in particular against the processing for direct marketing purposes.

-“Cookies” are small files that are stored on users’ computers.
-Within the cookies, different data can be stored.
-A cookie serves primarily to store the information about a user (or the device on which the cookie is stored) during or after his visit within an online offer.
-As temporary cookies, or “Session cookies” or “transient cookies”, cookies are called, which are deleted after a user leaves an online offer and closes his browser.
+“Cookies” means small files that are stored on users’ computers.
+Different information can be stored within the cookies.
+A cookie is primarily used to store the information about a user (or the device on which the cookie is stored) during or after his visit within an online offer.
+Temporary cookies, or “session cookies” or “transient cookies”, are cookies that are deleted after a user leaves an online offer and closes their browser.
 In such a cookie, for example, the contents of a shopping cart can be stored in an online shop or a login status.
-“Permanent” or “persistent” are cookies that remain stored even after the browser is closed.
+Cookies are called “permanent” or “persistent” and remain stored even after the browser is closed.
 For example, the login status can be saved if the users visit them after several days.
-Similarly, in such a cookie, the interests of users who are used for range measurement or marketing purposes can be stored.
-“Third-party-cookie” means cookies that are offered by other providers than the person in charge of the online offer (otherwise, if it is only their cookies, it is called “first-party Cookies”).
+Similarly, such a cookie may store the interests of users who are used for range measurement or marketing purposes.
+“Third-party cookie” means cookies that are offered by providers other than the person responsible for the online offer (otherwise, if it is only its cookies, it is called “first-party cookies”).

-If users do not want cookies to be stored on their computer, they will be asked to disable the corresponding option in their browser’s system preferences.
-Stored cookies can be deleted in the system settings of the browser.
-The exclusion of cookies can lead to functional limitations of this online offer.
+If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+Saved cookies can be deleted in the system settings of the browser.
+The exclusion of cookies may lead to functional limitations of this online offer.

 Deletion of data

-The data processed by us will be deleted or restricted in its processing in accordance with the legal requirements.
-Unless expressly stated in the scope of this data protection declaration, the data stored with us will be deleted as soon as they are no longer necessary for their intended purpose and the deletion does not conflict with statutory retention obligations.
+The data processed by us will be deleted or restricted in their processing in accordance with the legal requirements.
+Unless expressly stated in the context of this data protection declaration, the data stored by us will be deleted as soon as they are no longer necessary for their purpose and the deletion is not precluded by legal retention obligations.

-If the data is not deleted because it is necessary for other and legally permissible purposes, its processing will be restricted. i.e. the data is locked and not processed for other purposes.
-This applies, for example, to data that must be kept for commercial or tax reasons.
+Unless the data is deleted because it is necessary for other and legally permissible purposes, its processing will be restricted.
+This means that the data is blocked and not processed for other purposes.
+This applies, for example, to data that must be retained for commercial or tax reasons.

-When contacting us (for example, by contact form, e-mail, telephone or via social media), the information of the user to process the contact request and their processing acc.
-Art.
-6 para.
-1 lit. b. (in the context of contractual/pre-contractual relationships), Art.
-6 para.
-1 lit. f. (other inquiries) DSGVO processed.
-User information can be stored in a Customer Relationship Management System (“CRM System”) or comparable request organization.
+When contacting us (e.g. via contact form, e-mail, telephone or via social media), the user’s details for processing the contact request and its processing in accordance with Art.
+6 sec.
+1 lit. b. (within the framework of contractual/pre-contractual relations), Art.
+6 sec.
+1 lit. f. (other enquiries) GDPR will be processed.
+Users’ information can be stored in a customer relationship management system (“CRM system”) or similar request organization.

 We will delete the requests if they are no longer required.
-We check the requirement every two years; Furthermore, the legal archiving obligations apply.
+We review the necessity every two years; In addition, the statutory archiving obligations apply.